Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Hypothesis Testing under Budget Constraint

-With the data-adaptive allocation strategy and active statistic constructions in place, we now present the complete, unified algorithm for budgeted active inference.
-The procedure, detailed in Algorithm~\ref{alg:unified_framework}, takes as input the auxiliary statistics, a global budget, the hyperparameter $\beta$, and user-specified control functions.
-It returns a valid test statistic for every hypothesis, having rigorously adhered to the budget constraint.
+We are now ready to present the complete algorithm for budgeted active inference.
+The procedure, detailed in Algorithm~\ref{alg:unified_framework}, takes as input the auxiliary statistics, a global exact budget, the hyperparameter $\beta$, and user-specified utility functions.
+It returns a valid test statistic for every hypothesis and rigorously adheres to the constraints.

 The set of active statistics $\{X_i^{\mathrm{active}}\}_{i=1}^N$ produced by Algorithm~\ref{alg:unified_framework} is designed to be broadly compatible with a wide range of downstream multiple testing procedures, a key advantage of our framework.
-This design allows researchers to choose the procedure that best suits the form of the statistic produced (whether a $p$-value or an $e$-value), the dependence structure in the data, and the desired power for controlling error metrics such as the False Discovery Rate (FDR, \cite{benjamini1995bh}).
+This design allows researchers to choose the procedure that best suits the form of the statistic produced (whether a $p$-value or an $e$-value), the dependence structure in the data, and the desired power for controlling error metrics such as the False Discovery Rate \citep[FDR,][]{benjamini1995bh}.

 For instance, the resulting active $p$-values can be supplied to a spectrum of methods tailored to different dependency assumptions.
 These range from the classic Benjamini-Hochberg (BH) procedure \citep{benjamini1995bh}, which is powerful under independence or PRDS, to the Su procedure, which provides guarantees under the PRDN assumption \citep{su2018fdr}, and the highly robust Benjamini-Yekutieli (BY) procedure \citep{benjamini2001by} for arbitrary dependence.
 Moreover, they are compatible with more advanced techniques, including adaptive procedures that estimate the null proportion $\pi_0$ to boost power \citep{storey2002direct, storey2004strong} and sophisticated conditional calibration methods like the dBH procedure \citep{fithian2022conditional}.